cramaechi/touch-tracker/README.md

   * [iOS 7 SDK or later](https://developer.apple.com/download/)
   * [Xcode 5 or later](https://developer.apple.com/xcode/)

-   **Note:** A code signing key from Apple is required to deploy apps to a device.
+   > **Note**: A code signing key from Apple is required to deploy apps to a device.
 Without a developer key, the app
-             can only be installed on the iPhone/iPad Simulator.
+   >           can only be installed on the iPhone/iPad Simulator.

 ## Instructions
 **How can I run this project?**